Model S

 183

-• • standard orders opened to all customers
+• • Foundation Series phase completed.
+Standard orders opened to all customers.

 RWD Launch